 Usability, warranty, power, price, and noise we’re the primary variables we used when compiling this list of the best juicers on the market today.

-Complexity of use, disassembly for cleaning, and overall ergonomic design helped us rate usability and ease of use during testing.
+Complexity of use, disassembly for cleaning, and overall ergonomic design helped us rate usability and ease of use during research.
 Manufacturer warranty periods were considered and compared to industry standards.
 We found that performance issues and customer complaints increased with both centrifugal and cold-press juicers rated under 400 Watts (DC-driven motors only), so we eliminated those from our initial product review list.
+If you’re interested in a gas stove, then see our best gas range reviews.

 Note: Most masticating presses don’t convert AC to DC, but rather utilize AC motors that run at lower RPMs (potentially lower than 400 Watts during operation) – these were not excluded from our list.